 Born in a small city in Indiana, Dean soon moved with his parents to Santa Monica, California, when his father, a dental technician, was transferred to a hospital there.
 But at age 9 his mother died of cancer, and he was sent back to Indiana to live on his aunt and uncle’s farm.
-From that point on, he would rarely see —or even talk—to his father, other than a brief spell in which he stayed in his father’s home while attending Santa Monica City College.
+From that point on, he would rarely see —or even talk—to his father, other than for a brief spell during which he stayed in his father’s home while attending Santa Monica City College.

 2. Thanks to a childhood accident, his front teeth were fake.

 Described by his cousin as “never one to sit still,” a young Dean had his two front teeth knocked out while swinging on a trapeze in his aunt and uncle’s barn.
 (Dean later embellished the story, saying he lost them in a motorcycle accident.)
 As an adult, he purportedly enjoyed surprising acquaintances by casually removing his false teeth mid-conversation.